Castle Bravo: Use of boron

 Boron was used at many locations in this dry system; it has a high cross-section for the absorption of slow neutrons, which fission ^{235}U and ^{239}Pu, but a low cross-section for the absorption of fast neutrons, which fission ^{238}U. Because of this characteristic, ^{10}B deposited onto the surface of the secondary stage would prevent pre-detonation of the spark plug by stray neutrons from the primary without interfering with the subsequent fissioning of the ^{238}U of the fusion tamper wrapping the secondary.
 Boron also played a role in increasing the compressive plasma pressure around the secondary by blocking the sputtering effect, leading to higher thermonuclear efficiency.
 Because the structural foam holding the secondary in place within the casing was doped with ^{10}B, the secondary was compressed more highly, at a cost of some radiated neutrons.
-(The Castle Koon MORGENSTERN device did not use ^{10}B in its design; as a result, the intense neutron flux from its RACER IV primary predetonated the spherical fission spark plug, which in turn "cooked" the fusion fuel, leading to an overall poor compression.)
+By contrast, the Castle Koon MORGENSTERN device did not use ^{10}B in its design; as a result, the intense neutron flux from its RACER IV primary predetonated the spherical fission spark plug, which in turn "cooked" the fusion fuel, leading to an overall poor compression.
 The plastic's low molecular weight is unable to implode the secondary's mass.
 Its plasma-pressure is confined in the boiled-off sections of the tamper and the radiation case so that material from neither of these two walls can enter the radiation channel that has to be open for the radiation transit.